Automattic/jetpack/docs/monorepo.md

 Tooling that's applicable to the monorepo as a whole, including tooling for generically handling projects, lives in `tools/`.

+WordPress, being a part of the Docker environment, gets installed into the directory `tools/docker/wordpress`, with non-monorepo plugins stored in `tools/docker/wordpress/wp-content/plugins`.

 Documentation that's applicable to the monorepo as a whole lives in `docs/`.

 All GitHub Actions configuration for the monorepo, including CI, lives in `.github`.
 We should strive to make things here generic rather than specifc to any one project.

 * Actual actions live in `.github/actions/`.
-If it doesn't have a `action.yml` file, it shouldn't be in there.
+If it doesn't have an `action.yml` file, it shouldn't be in there.
-* Pattern matchers (not associated with an action), go in `.github/matchers/`.
+* Pattern matchers (not associated with an action) go in `.github/matchers/`.
 * Other files specific to actions, including scripts used with `run:`, go in `.github/files/`.

 ### Compatibility